Air Force Operation Command: History

-Formed on June 15, 1951, based on a decree from the Chief of Staff of the Air Force.
+The nucleus of the command was the Operational Group, which was formed on 15 June 1951, based on a decree from the Chief of Staff of the Air Force.
 It was formed through the merger of five operational squadrons to form an operational group.

-On July 27, 1954, its name was changed to the Composition Group Command (KGK), which remained in effect until October 5, 1959.
-It was then renamed the Air Force Operations Command until June 21, 1976.
-After that, its name was changed again to the Air Combat Alloy Command (Kopatdara) until May 10, 1985.
+On 27 July 1954, its name was changed to the Composition Group Command (Komando Group Komposisi / KGK), which remained in effect until 5 October 1959.
+It was then renamed the Air Force Operation Command until 21 June 1976.
+After that, its name was changed again to the Air Combat Forces Command (Komando Pasukan Tempur Udara / Kopatdara) until 10 May 1985.

-On May 10, 1985, in accordance with the reorganization of the Indonesian Armed Forces (ABRI), Kopatdara was renamed again to the Indonesian Air Force Operations Command (Koopsau), as it is known today.
+On 10 May 1985, in accordance with the reorganization of the Indonesian Armed Forces (ABRI), Kopatdara was renamed again to the Indonesian Air Force Operation Command (Koopsau), as it is known today.

-On August 10, 2025, Indonesian President Prabowo Subianto inaugurated the formation of a number of new units, including Kohanudnas, three Air Force Regional Commands (Kodau), one Air Operations Command (Koopsau), one Kopasgat Regiment, and five Kopasgat Battalions as well as a number of new units within the Indonesian Army and Indonesian Navy.
+On 10 August 2025, Indonesian President Prabowo Subianto inaugurated the formation of a number of new units, including Kohanudnas, three Air Force Regional Commands (Kodau), one Air Force Operation Command (Koopsau), one Korpasgat regiment, and five Korpasgat battalions as well as a number of new units within the Indonesian Army and Indonesian Navy.

 History of changes in the unit name.